 - Stained glass for window making was taken up by the church to illustrate Bible narratives to a largely illiterate population.

-Whether listed/protected glasswork or a modern panel, you can contact our specialists at Steve Sherriff to discuss the maintenance, repair, creation and restoration of your stained glass or leaded windows.
+Whether listed/protected glasswork or a modern panel, you can contact our specialists at Sherriff Stained Glass Specialists to discuss the maintenance, repair, creation and restoration of your stained glass or leaded windows.
 Contact us online or call us on 01202 882208 for more information.